Contact information: email@example.com

 As previously mentioned, I had been working on updates to both Red River Gorge guidebooks.
 Since I didn't want to stick retailers with a bunch of older editions, I had been letting stock disappear and had not reordered books.
 Well, so much for best laid plans of mice, guidebook authors, and men.
 My work was halted by the US Forest Service.
 They essentially closed the Red.
 Tunnel Ridge Road, Chimney Top Road, and other roads were gated.
 As luck would have it, I had completed research on Indian Staircase, Cloud Splitter, and a large part of regions that were still accessible.
 I needed on the very roads that were closed.
 (The only other time I've seen the Red shut down like that was when Congress couldn't agree on a funding bill, so I'm just going to assume that they shut it down because they knew I was working on updates.)
 I cannot describe hiking areas without access, so I said to hell with it and headed south.

 Soooooo, the new editions are NOT on the way.
-Instead, I'm going to order 200 of each book and revise my strategy.
-I apologize for the inconvenience.
-The old editions of both books will soon be available at the same 'ole spots and on this site.
-I'm making the start of 2018 my goal for having both updated, although I expect to have one ready to go before the other.
+I'm making the start of 2018 my goal for having both updated, although I naturally expect to have one ready to go before the other.

 Red River Gorge Trail Guide